korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 The buffer was big enough to contain the 50 engagement records.
-Now imagine we have another process watching the file, that will do something incrementally with 5 students at a time, using this file.
+Now imagine we have another process watching the file, that will do something incrementally with five students at a time, using this file.
-In other words, we don't want to wait for the buffer to automatically flush, with 1000s of student records at a time.
+In other words, we don't want to wait for the buffer to automatically flush with 1000s of student records at a time.
 Instead, I'll flush the buffer manually.